wasabipesto/beehive/src/schoolhouse/index.md

 ### Temperature ✅

-Assuming the units are properly sized, they actually do a pretty good job at keeping the space at the target temperature.
+Assuming the units are properly sized, they actually do a pretty good job of keeping the space at the target temperature.

 For cooling we have a small refrigeration circuit, much like a small air conditioner you’d fit in a window.
 The circuit exposes cold fluid to the interior, cooling down the air, while radiating that heat outside.
 This also takes a fair bit of energy, plus a charge of refrigerant to actually run the system.

 For heating, we picked a unit with resistive heating.
 This works like a hair dryer or space heater, pushing electricity through an element to heat it up.
 Unfortunately it takes a lot of energy: we had to install a new circuit for each classroom in order to get enough electrons.
-The school needed a new electrical switchgear anyways.
+The school needed a new electrical switchgear anyway.

 If we wanted, we could add a heat pump to the heating side.
 It utilizes the same refrigerant as the cooling side, so it doesn’t add much complexity to the system.
 The system would still utilize the resistive element for quick warm-up and for extremely low temperatures, but during typical use the heat pump would effectively run the refrigerant “backwards”, cooling the outside air and heating the inside.
 The benefit here is lower energy costs when it’s between 30 and 50F outside.